 Applicants will usually be assessed against selection criteria based on the company's competency framework, which defines the core abilities, skills and behaviours judged to be necessary for the role.
-These competencies are likely to include keills as well as company-specific competencies and/or technical skills for some roles.
+These competencies are likely to include key transferable employability skills as well as company-specific competencies and/or technical skills for some roles.